-Stroll through the peaceful Wallenstein Gardens, find the John Lennon Wall, and spend an afternoon inside the Prague Castle complex.
-Then give your feet a break and treat your stomach to a decadent dinner of Czech cuisine before crossing the Charles Bridge under the stars.
+Get an early start at the Prague Castle complex to avoid the crowds.
+Then wander through peaceful Petřín Park and check out the views from the St. Nicholas Bell Tower.
+Give your feet a break and treat your stomach to a decadent dinner of Czech cuisine before crossing the Charles Bridge under the stars.

 Day 3: Day Trip to Liberec

-Cable car down again and jump on tram #3 to Mikyna for quality coffee.
-On a rainy day, hit the nearby Lázně Regional Art Gallery.
-If the sun is shining, head southeast to the Liberec Reservoir where you can sip Svijany beer on the lawn or circle the one-mile path around this semi-secluded body of water.
+Cable car down again and jump on Tram 3 to Mikyna for quality coffee.
+Then, head southeast to the Liberec Reservoir where you can sip Svijany beer on the lawn or circle the two-kilometer (about one-mile) path around this semi-secluded body of water.

-Around 5pm, walk about 15 minutes to the center to admire the exteriors of the Liberec Town Hall, FX Šalda Theatre, and David Černý’s sculptural bus stop.
+Around 5pm, walk about 15 minutes to the center to admire the exterior of the Liberec Town Hall and David Černý’s sculptural bus stop.
 Radniční Sklípek serves traditional Czech meals underneath the town hall.
-Catch the last bus back to Prague at 9pm.
+Catch the last bus back to Prague at 8pm.

 Day 4: Prague Like a Local